xsf/xmpp.org/content/blog/2023-08-04-post-elbesprint.md

 After the final dinner, we went out for a walk and took a boat drive along the river Elbe and watched the sunset and scenery together.
 We finished with another round of drinks at the Festival where we started:

-How do we want to build our (communcation) future?
+How do we want to build our (communication) future?

 {{< figure src="/images/blog/elbe-sprint_2023_boat.JPG" caption="Developers happy enjoying a boat ride on a Elbe ferry" >}}